3.8 Provisions

 3.10.3 Impairment of financial assets

-The Company applies the expected credit loss model (ECL) for recognising impairment loss on financial assets measured at amortised cost, trade receivables, other contractual rights to receive cash or other financial asset, and financial guarantees not designated as at FVTPL.
+The Group applies the expected credit loss (ECL) model for recognising impairment on financial assets measured at amortised cost, lease receivables, trade receivables, other contractual rights to receive cash or another financial asset, and financial guarantees not designated at FVTPL.

 3.10.4 Derecognition of financial assets